 We will always try and find a happy medium for you with a term long enough to make payments affordable, but also as short as we can go to minimise interest.!

-As part of our review process (see our remortgage area) we will keep one eye on the future and so if you did take a longer term initially to reduce your payments we may suggest shortening your term at this point once you are used to the monthly payment and had a couple of years of pay rises etc. Working this way can reduce or even remove any of the adverse effect of borrowing over an extended term initially.
+As part of our review process (Visit our Remortgage page for info.) we will keep one eye on the future and so if you did take a longer term initially to reduce your payments we may suggest shortening your term at this point once you are used to the monthly payment and had a couple of years of pay rises etc. Working this way can reduce or even remove any of the adverse effect of borrowing over an extended term initially.

 We have worked with many clients who have taken 10-15 years off their mortgage term and indeed settled their loans way ahead of what they thought possible by using this method.